 - Transfer the mixture to a small deep baking dish, or glass terrine jars.
 Press down firmly to pack the mixture.
 I filled two terrine glass jars.

 - Cover with aluminum foil and bake for 40 minutes.
 Uncover and bake for another 7-10 minutes.
-Let cool completely before placing in the refrigerator.
+Let cool completely before placing it in the refrigerator.

-- These rillettes are best served cold, or at room temperature.
+- These rillettes are best served cold or at room temperature.
 It will keep in the refrigerator for up to 5 days.
 Delicious spread on toast with a glass of red wine on the side!
-It makes a great appetizer, but can also be used in sandwiches, tortillas, etc.
+It makes a great appetizer but can also be used in sandwiches, tortillas, etc.

 Notes